Glanceyes/Glanceyes.github.io/_pages/about.md

 ## Honors and Awards

+#### 2nd Place on Open Vocabulary Part Segmentation Challenge at CVPR 2024
+- 2nd Place Winnder both on Track 1 and 2
+- 4th workshop on Open World Vision at CVPR 2024

 #### Excellence Award in 2023 POSTECH OIBC Challenge
 - 3rd Place (3/120) in AI Competition of Solar Power Generation Forecasting <i>(Dec.
 2023)</i>